Datttta/My_Notes/to-do.md

 - [X] fix vivaldi
 - [X] Add zip plugin to yazi
 - [X] Add compress plugin to yazi
+- [X] how to see free/used space in disk in arch linux

 == Tasks ==
 - Loundry